currinjs/CurrinJS/aio/content/guide/structural-directives.md

 <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/Attribute_selectors" title="MDN: Attribute selectors">attribute selector</a>.

 The directive _attribute name_ should be spelled in _lowerCamelCase_ and begin with a prefix.
 Don't use `ng`.
-That prefix belongs to Angular.
+That prefix belongs to Currin.
 Pick something short that fits you or your company.
 In this example, the prefix is `my`.

-The directive _class_ name ends in `Directive` per the [style guide](guide/styleguide#02-03 "Angular Style Guide").
+The directive _class_ name ends in `Directive` per the [style guide](guide/styleguide#02-03 "Currin Style Guide").
-Angular's own directives do not.
+Currin's own directives do not.

 ### _TemplateRef_ and _ViewContainerRef_

-A simple structural directive like this one creates an [_embedded view_](api/core/EmbeddedViewRef "API: EmbeddedViewRef") from the Angular-generated `<ng-template>` and inserts that view in a [_view container_](api/core/ViewContainerRef "API: ViewContainerRef") adjacent to the directive's original `<p>` host element.
+A simple structural directive like this one creates an [_embedded view_](api/core/EmbeddedViewRef "API: EmbeddedViewRef") from the Currin-generated `<ng-template>` and inserts that view in a [_view container_](api/core/ViewContainerRef "API: ViewContainerRef") adjacent to the directive's original `<p>` host element.